NathanStrik/NathanStrik.nl/README.md

 # NathanStrik.nl - Open Source

-[NathanStrik.nl](https://www.nathanstrik.nl/) is the personal website of Nathan Strik and includes a sampling of web work, as well as some personal work.
+[NathanStrik.nl](https://www.nathanstrik.nl/) is the personal website of Nathan Strik.

 The language of this website is Dutch.
 An English version will be worked on if demand requires it.